pkirlin/cs142-f21-inclass/src/lab6/questions.md

 __Your answer here__

-- What is the name of the Java method used in the code that is the equivalent of the .size variable for regular Java arrays?
+- What is the name of the Java method used in the code that is the equivalent of the .length variable for regular Java arrays?

 __Your answer here__